kobakos/Acrylic_3D_KB/README.md

 I recommend you to at least put on gloves and ventilate the working area.

 ## Wiring and setting up firmwares
 Wiring are the same as other keyboards.
-Please refer to [hand wiring guide](https://beta.docs.qmk.fm/using-qmk/guides/keyboard-building/hand_wire) and [split keyboard guide](https://beta.docs.qmk.fm/using-qmk/hardware-features/feature_split_keyboard) from qmk.
+Refer to [hand wiring guide](https://beta.docs.qmk.fm/using-qmk/guides/keyboard-building/hand_wire) and [split keyboard guide](https://beta.docs.qmk.fm/using-qmk/hardware-features/feature_split_keyboard) from qmk.
 Don't wire any rows or cols to the D0 port(PD0) if you are going to use the default settings of QMK's split keyboard.
 The original version mounted the pro micro with a pcb called [ProMicroSocket](https://booth.pm/ja/items/1073313) and standoffs, but since it is hard to get it in countries other than Japan, this version uses a small piece of acrylic to mount the pro micro, as mentioned before.
 The pro micro will be glued onto the acrylic part like the below image.
 ![promicro mount](/readme_images/promicro_mount.png)